 With the transfer of hospital services to the new CDH building in 1967, the old hospital site was reassigned to be the location of a long-term care residential facility, and construction on Cairnsmore Place was finished in 1973.
 The Auxiliary continued to provide some services at this location, although most of the activity took place at CDH.

 For decades, the Gift Shop and Bazaar were the two main fund-raising activities.
 The Gift Shop made separate donations totalling $92,000 to the hospital during the years 1968-82.
-When HATS was opened in 2009, it became both the best fund-raising operation and the greatest volunteering demand, so bazaars were phased out in 2011.
-In addition to meeting program needs and donations to numerous community health services, in the five years 2018-2022 the total donated to Cowichan District Hospital, Cairnsmore Place and Cowichan Hospice was $548,000.
+When the thrift shop (HATS) opened in 2009, it became both the best fund-raising operation and the most demanding of volunteer time, so bazaars were phased out in 2011.
+Over the first five years of its, operation HATS donated over $548,000 to meeting program needs and funding numerous community health services for the Cowichan District Hospital, Cairnsmore Place and Cowichan Hospice.

 The Auxiliary has supported medical services in the community: purchasing CADD pumps, Roho low pressure cushions, and medical refrigerators.
 Our annual budget includes allowances for Arctic Sun pads if replenishment is required, contributing to hospital and Hospice WIFI costs, funding and organizing baby toques/ layettes/grooming kits/surgical sponges, providing a stipend for Cairnsmore Place social activities, organizing the Santa Project, and offering student bursaries.